vitale232/WMXDataReviewerTools/README.md

 # Setup
 ## Workflow Manager Launch GP Tool Step Parameters
+This tool is intended to run via Workflow Manager (WMX).
+The easiest way to achieve this is to create a new WMX `Step Type` using the Workflow Manager Administrator.
+The `Step Type` can be one of `Launch Geoprocessing Tool` or `Execute Geoprocessing Tool`.
+The `Launch GP Tool` step will present the user with the GP tool's GUI prior to execution, while the `Execute GP Tool` step will immediately begin executing the tool, with no option to update parameters.
+NYSDOT currently uses the `Launch GP Tool` step type to allow for outputting an optional log file to disk and easier troubleshooting.
+When the `Launch GP Tool` step is configured as shown in the table below, the tool will have all of the necessary input parameters prepopulated with the appropriate information.
+The end user must simply click `OK`, and the tool will start to execute in the foreground.

+The tool requires that all users have an SDE file in the ArcCatalog Database Connections directory with a specific name for the `production_ws` parameter as well as the `reviewer_ws` parameter.
+These SDE files should point to the ALRS enterprise geodatabase and the Data Reviewer enterprise geodatabase, respectively.

 | Parameter | Value |
 | ----------- | ----------- |
 | job__started_date | [JOB:STARTED_DATE] |